-Jaipur is a popular destination located in north India; it’s part the Golden Triangle tourist circuit, along with Delhi and Agra and serves as a gateway to many other tourist destinations in Rajasthan.
+Jaipur is a popular destination located in north India; it’s part of the Golden Triangle tourist circuit, along with Delhi and Agra and serves as a gateway to many other tourist destinations in Rajasthan.
 Jaipur is the capital and largest city of the Indian state of Rajasthan and is known as the “Pink City”, due to its trademark terracotta pink buildings, as well as the Paris of India.

 Due to its cultural and historical significance, Jaipur was deemed a UNESCO World Heritage Site during our visit!
-The city is also hosts two other UNESCO World Heritage Sites, Amer [Amber] Fort and Jantar Mantar.
+The city also hosts two other UNESCO World Heritage Sites, Amer [Amber] Fort and Jantar Mantar.